Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 - VD Counts: 13.9+/-0.7

 I also calibrated the hr_negpi_6_vl state in preparation for running a tomography on it tomorrow.
- FOR THE HR+e^-ipi/6VL state:
- Measurement settings:
- QP Angle: -12.11346435546875 UVHWP Angle: -111.29939852262797
+FOR THE HR+e^-ipi/6VL state: QP Angle: -12.11346435546875 UVHWP Angle: -111.29939852262797

 # 06/12/2025
 MP: Ria

 We attended the lab safety training in the morning, so I didn't quite have enough time to run the tomography.
 In the afternoon, I ran a tomography on the hr_negpi_6_vl state so we could process this data.
 It looks like the calibration for the gamma isn't quite as good as for the other state, so I'll want to take more data for this in the future.
 For reference, counts were as follows for the hr_negpi_6_vl state:
 - Min counts 1: 35.9+/-1.1
 - Min counts 2: 37.7+/-0.5
 - HR Counts: 1555+/-6